usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 The Message Receiver Plugin receives a TCR from an RSU and publishes it to the CARMA Cloud Plugin.
 The CARMA Cloud Plugin then sends a TCM request with the TCR message to CARMA Cloud using an HTTPS POST over the SSH forward tunnel.
 CARMA Cloud processes the request and prepares to return the appropriate HTTP TCM response initiated by CARMA Cloud server to V2X-Hub.

 > [!WARNING]
 > This does not follow the typical HTTP request/response pattern.
-CARMA Cloud initiates a seperate HTTP TCM response back to V2X-Hub after processing the TCM request.
+CARMA Cloud initiates a separate HTTP TCM response back to V2X-Hub after processing the TCM request.

 ### Request communication flow with code references:
 ```